-- The @chunk attribute describes how a processor can split or combine source DITA documents into alternate organizational schemes for rendering purposes.
-This means that the @chunk attribute is only relevant when the organization of source DITA documents has an effect on organization of published documents.
-When the source document organization has no effect on published output, such as when producing a single PDF or EPUB, implementations MAY ignore the @chunk attribute. - When the @chunk attribute results in more or fewer documents based on the combine or split tokens, the hierarchy of topics within the resulting map and topic organization SHOULD match the hierarchy in the original topics and maps. - When the @chunk attribute results in more or fewer documents, implementations MAY create their own naming schemes for those reorganized documents. - The @chunk attribute does not cascade to nested <topicref> elements or to nested map references. - @chunk attribute values apply to DITA topic documents referenced from a map.
+- When the source document organization has no effect on published output, such as when producing a single PDF or EPUB, processors MAY ignore the @chunk attribute. - When the @chunk attribute results in more or fewer documents based on the combine or split tokens, the hierarchy of topics within the resulting map and topic organization SHOULD match the hierarchy in the original topics and maps. - When the @chunk attribute results in more or fewer documents, processors MAY create their own naming schemes for those reorganized documents. - The @chunk attribute values apply to DITA topic documents referenced from a map.
 Processors MAY apply equivalent processing to non-DITA documents.